8th Grade

 Assigned Reading and Book Summaries

-The 8th grade LA curriculum will be centered on the idea of connections between time and place.
+The 8th grade LA unit will be centered on an essential question that will consider things such as justice, stereotypes, voice, wisdom, and leadership.
 Themes in literature repeat, even across decades, so we will explore these connections and make a few of our own.
-The texts we are choosing from are Born a Crime by Trevor Noah, Thirteen Reasons Why by Jay Asher, The Crucible by Arthur Miller, Serial produced by This American Life, and To Kill a Mockingbird by Harper Lee.
-These texts are what is planned, however, plans may change at the discretion of the instructor.
+The texts we are choosing from, in no particular order, are A Tale of Two Cities by Charles Dickens, Red Queen by Victoria Aveyard, Fahrenheit 451 by Ray Bradbury, Of Mice and Men by John Steinbeck, The Great Gatsby by F. Scott Fitzgerald, Born a Crime by Trevor Noah, Thirteen Reasons Why by Jay Asher, The Crucible by Arthur Miller, The Dropout hosted by Rebecca Jarvis, and To Kill a Mockingbird by Harper Lee.
+What we get to will be determined by how well we use our time; plans may change at my discretion.

 WAAS has a copy of each text for the students to borrow, but I do encourage each student and their family to consider buying their own copy of the books.
 It is so much easier to be a strong, active reader when you are able to mark in the book.
 This tremendously aids in building reading comprehension skills.
 Additionally, students will read many of these books again in high school and college.
 Having your own copy is not mandatory, just suggested.
 Keep in mind, though, that if you use WAAS's copy, you must take care of it, or you will have to replace it.